Hotmanics/diamond-erc1155/README.md

 # Jacob Homanics

 # Smart Contract Development Test using ZkSync L2
-To satisfy the demands of Smart Contract Development Test using ZkSync L2, please refer to this section.
+To satisfy the demands of the Smart Contract Development Test using ZkSync L2 document, please refer to this section.
 Everything else is an added bonus :)

 ## Commands